 Walmart’s preferred pallet is a grade A, 40 by 48-inch GMA grade-A white wood or pooled pallet.
 Among those pallet pooling suppliers accepted by Walmart are iGPS, CHEP, and PECO.
 Corrugated pallets are not accepted, and all pallets must be edge-rackable.

 A durable pallet helps to reduce product damage during transportation.
 This goal is reflected in the other requirements Walmart outlines for pallets shipped to their distribution centers.
-The complete list of Walmart’s pallet requirement criteria is below:
+For your convenience, a summary of Walmart’s main pallet criteria can be found below but we encourage all vendors to confirm this information directly with Walmart to ensure it includes the latest updates.

 - A pallet must not have missing or broken boards on its top or bottom.